 A first order simulacrum — ‘the order of sacraments’ — takes any of the traditional forms of representation: a map, a diagram, a work of art.
 It is aware of its own artificiality, referring and deferring to a reality which is irreproducible, acknowledging the ineffable uniqueness of the original.
 The map is not the territory.
 And therein lies the value of the map: in its simultaneous difference from and similarity to the original.
 A map which achieved perfect accuracy and detail would be identical to the territory in every way, including extent – as in J G Borges’ one paragraph story (which pretends to be a literary forgery), On Exactitude in Science – in which an ancient Empire’s cartographers have created a map so faithful that it is contiguous with entire Empire; but as soon as this consummation has been achieved, it ceases to have any use or value.
 In the end the map rots away, scavenged by beggars for clothing and animals for their nests.
 Shreds and rags of the map litter the desert, stirred by the wind.

 Baudrillard, however, thinks that Borges neglected a more interesting possibility.
-Rather than the map, in his vision it is the territory which fades away; the map replaces the territory; the simulacrum usurps the reality.
+Rather than the map, in his vision it is the territory which fades away and is replaced by the map; the simulacrum usurps the reality.
 This is ‘the precession of simulacra’.
 In a world saturated with maps, models, images, effigies, representations and simulations of every kind, primary experience dies, and we can no longer access the real.
 Reality no longer forms the basis of our experience.
 We live in the map.